 Take online communities or social movements like the “Gamergate” campaign or the “incel” community.
 It is correct in some ways to characterize such groups as “cadre[s] of incredibly enraged men who have all found each other.”
 Rage is certainly one way to explain their use of violent language, threats of sexual violence, and incitement to sexual violence against women.
 However, not all hate speech is motivated by, expresses, or incites feelings of intense dislike, hatred, or rage.
 Furthermore, rage-based hate speech against women is by no means unique to online environments.
 More importantly, part of what is distinctive about these groups is not simply the misogyny itself but the particular ways in which they choose to express their negative sentiments and prejudices.
 It makes a difference that, not only did these men find each other because of shared biases and grievances against women, but also that they found each other online and because of other shared activities, most notably online gaming.
 This is demonstrated in some of the bespoke forms of hate speech these users embrace.
 Consider the widespread use of the Vivian James avatar among members of Gamergate communities to poke fun at and humiliate women.
-As Allegra Ringo explains, this was “a character [of the sort one might find in a computer game] masquerading as a feminist icon for the express purpose of spiting feminists . . . .”
+As Allegra Ringo explains, this was “a character masquerading as a feminist icon for the express purpose of spiting feminists . . . .”
 Of course, it is also common in the offline world for hate speakers to use caricatures or stock characters to vilify entire groups of people.
 Nevertheless, what is arguably distinctive about the Vivian James character is the way this particular form of hate speech combines together each of the aforementioned styles: imaginative, creative, playful, engaging, irreverent, visual, narrative-based, coded, sophisticated, layered, metaphorical, and ironic.
 According to this new analysis, the medium selected and the style of hate speech are not coincidental and not contingent.
 Additionally, the particular concatenation of styles creates a distinctive form of hate speech.

 The analysis is not only applicable to cybermisogyny.
 Other studies have examined the intensive posting and sharing of hateful memes among alt-right online communities.
 This research shows that alt-right communities operating on imageboards, forums, and social networks, like 4chan, Reddit, 8chan, and Gab, are posting and sharing high quantities of racist, antisemitic, Islamophobic, xenophobic, homophobic, and misogynistic memes.
 These hate networks emerge partly when platforms have limited content policies and/or low moderation levels.
 In addition, the research illustrates that a significant proportion of these memes are then shared, reproduced, or linked on more mainstream social media platforms, such as X (formerly Twitter).
 These hate gateways between less moderated and more moderated platforms can exist even when mainstream platforms use automated detection tools against hate speech.
 Importantly, within complex online communities, memeified hate is not just a style in which preexisting common understandings are communicated but also part of the stock of common understandings.
 In short, the creating and sharing of hateful memes among users and across platforms is itself considered an important part of alt-right Internet culture.